mini-kep/guidelines/testing.md

    - `<WHAT1>` name of function/method name under test, eg `upload`, `upload_method`, `status_property`
    - `<WHAT2>` context/condition or arguments, eg `on_negative_integer`, `on_init`, `on_teardown`
    - `<DOES_WHAT>` expected result or behaviour, eg `returns_none`, `raises_error`
-   - regrassion tests / bugfixes are named based on behaviour
+   - regression tests / bugfixes are named based on expected behaviour
 5. Each test addresses one issue and preferably has one assert per test
 6. A tests has clear separation of setup, call of code under test and result check.

 When experiencing problems with tests design, comment your test using [format below]() and submit it for review.